The SAME score: Improved cosine based bias score for word embeddings: SAME

-Contrary to equation \eqref{eq:weat_attr_sim} of WEAT we normalize the term, resulting in bias scores in $[-1,1]$ independent of the attributes.
+Contrary to \weatw\ (Equation \eqref{eq:weat_attr_sim}) we normalize the term, resulting in bias scores in $[-1,1]$ independently of the attributes and thus comparable.
 By transforming the equation, we can show that it has a similar notion to the Direct Bias from \cite{bolukbasi}, measuring the correlation of words with a bias direction between two attributes.
-The only difference is that we obtain the pairwise bias direction by averaging over individual directions instead of using the PCA.\\
+However, we define the general bias direction as the mean of individual directions instead of using the PCA, avoiding the trustworthiness issue of the Direct Bias \cite{icpram24schroeder}, as will be shown in Theorem \ref{theor:own_min}.

-The term $b(\bm{w}, A_i, A_j)$ could be contrasted over pairs $\bm{w}_1\in W_1$, $\bm{w}_2\in W_2$, similarly as done in the WEAT score, but this would results in the potential problems stated in Theorem \ref{theor:weat_d_min} / Figure \ref{fig:bias_example_weat}.
-Hence, to achieve a trustworthy and comparable metric for binary bias attributes, we propose to take the mean absolute values of word-wise biases.
-This results in the following bias score for a set of target words $W$: